the-vtex-files/the-vtex-files.github.io/README.md

 + art is proof-of-work (PoW), every artist is a miner
 + do what you have to do, after all it is roleplay but be considerate

+**Open Call**<br>
-**Open Call** DEADLINE 01 /11 /2019 00:00 CET<br>
+DEADLINE 31 /10 /2019 23:59 CET<br>
 Put your skills and sanity to the test by handing over the futile task of engineering a future to the forces of chaos!
-Slip into the roles of existing characters or invent new ones, go into combat with mythical creatures or appropriate technocapitalism, how to approach complexities on VteX is up to you.
+Slip into the roles of existing characters or invent new ones, go into combat with mythical creatures or appropriate technocapitalism, how to approach complexities on VteX is up to you.<br>

-You will be part to add or modify, however implies constant work, the building of knowledge, learning to resolve conflicts and sharpening intuition.
-Throughout the game you are challenged to do so and encouraged to experiment with language and technology.
-Every skill you posess will be of surprising use when navigating around VteX,
+You are encouraged to experiment with language and technology.
+Every skill you posess will be of surprising use when navigating around VteX, whether it is solving conflicts, intuition, or slaying robots, and throughout the game you will be challenged to build upon existing knowledge.<br>
 We accept texts of any form, writing, A/V work, image, documentation, performance, etc. Please consider others when choosing a file format.<br>
 Turn your desire for system collapse into production and send your proposal (200 words max.) and a short bio to our project admin ca_jaeger@protonmail.com.